uAtomicBoolean/sleek-ui/docs-sleek-ui/widgets/notification.md

 - title `<string>`: the notification's title.
 It elides if too long.
 - message `<string>`: the notification's message.
 It will word-wrap if `single-line-message` is false.
 - single-line-message `<bool>`: (true by default) the notification's message will elide on the first line if set to true.
+- notif-icon `<image>`: the notification's icon.
+Each variant has its own icon.
+- notif-icon-color `<brush>`: the notification icon's color.
+Each variant has its own color.

 **Callbacks:**
 - `close()`: called when the close button is clicked.